evo-lua/evo-lua.github.io/docs/tutorials/bdd-testing-framework.md

   * ``THEN(description, assertPostconditions)``
   * ``FINALLY(cleanupCode)``

-Most of these should be self-explanatory, but let's check out a short example next.
+Capitalized functions are the [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) primitives.
+Most should be self-explanatory, but let's check out a short example next.

 ## Writing and Running Tests